help-me-mom/ng-mocks/CONTRIBUTING.md

   - `description` should be `Angular 17`
   - `private` should be `true`
   - replace `scripts` as it is in the prev version: `ng-mocks/e2e/a16/package.json`
-  - add `peerDependencies` as it is in the prev version: `ng-mocks/e2e/a16/package.json`
   - remove flexible versions (`^~`) in `dependencies` as it is in the prev version: `ng-mocks/e2e/a16/package.json`
   - remove flexible versions (`^~`) in `devDependencies` as it is in the prev version: `ng-mocks/e2e/a16/package.json`
   - in `devDependencies`, add `@types/jest`, `jest`, `jest-preset-angular`, `ng-packagr`, `puppeteer`, `ts-node` which support the desired angular version